syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data-Validation.md

 ## List Validation

-The following code snippet illustrate on how to set list validation.
+The following code snippet illustrates how to set list validation.

 {% tabs %}
 {% highlight c# %}